Cathedral Grammar School

 The Cathedral Grammar School is an independent, Anglican preparatory day school in Christchurch, New Zealand.
 The school is situated on a site covering two blocks in mid-Christchurch next to the Avon River and adjacent to Hagley Park, which it uses for its playing fields.
-It is in close proximity to Christ's College, the Canterbury Museum, the Christchurch Art Gallery and the Christchurch CBD.
+It is in proximity to Christ's College, the Canterbury Museum, the Christchurch Art Gallery and the Christchurch CBD.

-The school was founded in 1881 to educate the choristers of ChristChurch Cathedral, an objective which it is still fulfilling to this day.
-Cathedral Grammar is a member of the Choir Schools Association whose members include the ancient cathedral choirs of the United Kingdom – Westminster Abbey, King's College Cambridge, Magdalen College, St Paul's Cathedral to name but a few.
-It is one of only two small number of choir schools in the Southern Hemisphere, since Christchurch Cathedral is the only Anglican cathedral in New Zealand to have an English-style male-only Cathedral choirs.
+The school was founded in 1881 to educate the choristers of Christ Church Cathedral, an objective which it is still fulfilling to this day.
+Cathedral Grammar is a member of the Choir Schools Association whose members include the ancient cathedral choirs of the United Kingdom – Westminster Abbey, King's College, Cambridge, Magdalen College, St Paul's Cathedral, to name but a few.
+It is one of only two small number of choir schools in the Southern Hemisphere, since Christchurch Cathedral is the only Anglican cathedral in New Zealand to have an English-style male-only Cathedral choir.

 Almost immediately after its establishment, admission to the school was also opened to boys who were not choristers, and girls were accepted into the school from 1988.

 Organisation and education

-Unique amongst Christchurch schools as well as New Zealand primary schools, Cathedral Grammar provides single sex education to both boys and girls on the same grounds with the Girls' School opening in 1995.
+Unique amongst Christchurch schools as well as New Zealand primary schools, Cathedral Grammar provides education to both boys and girls on the same grounds, with the Girls' School opening in 1995.

 The school is divided into four departments.
 The preschool is co-ed, taking boys and girls from ages three to four.
 The Junior School is also co-ed for pupils from Years 1–3 (ages five to seven).
 In the Preparatory School, a separate Girls' School and Boys' School provide largely single sex classes.
-Extension classes in Mathematics and English are the only co-ed classes at this level.
-The Boys' and Girls' School combine for chapel services, orchestra, assemblies, some sports events, operettas, social functions and share common playgrounds.
+Classes in Mathematics are co-ed at this level from Year 6 on; English at Year 7 on, and in Year 8 one period of science is shared per week.
+The Boys' and Girls' School combine for chapel services, orchestra, assemblies, some sports events, operettas, and social functions.
+They share common playgrounds.

 The Headmaster is Scott Thelning.
-He is supported by Heads of Department for each of the fours areas of the school.
+He is supported by the Heads of Department for each of the four areas of the school.
 Class sizes are a maximum of 17 in Year 1, 20 in Years 2 and 3 and 24 in Years 4 to 8.

-Pupils of the school generally achieve high academic standards in a curriculum which covers English, Mathematics, History & Geography, Science, Music, Art, Religious Education and Physical Education.
+Pupils of the school generally achieve high academic standards in a curriculum which covers English, Mathematics, Science, Social Science, Music, Art, Religious Education and Physical Education.

-Pupils active in the arts and in sport with the school being a part of the cricket, hockey, and tennis competitions.
+Pupils are active in the arts and in sport, with the school being a part of the cricket, hockey, and tennis competitions.
 They have won the Canterbury hockey tournament 12 times in a row.